natgo/wt-wiki-scraper/wikitext-transpiled/ground/M3A3%20(Italy).md

 '''Pros:'''

 * Great firepower: the 37 cannon mm has good penetration, excellent rate of fire and a gun depression of -10°, allowing the M3 to adapt to most kinds of rough terrain.
-* Excellent acceleration, top speed and turning ability on all terrains; easily outruns common opponents like the [[Pz.III (Disambiguation)|Pz.III]] and Crusader
+* Excellent acceleration, top speed and turning ability on all terrains; easily outruns common opponents like the [[Panzer III (Family)|Pz.III]] and Crusader
 * Access to a vertical stabiliser which most tanks don't have, giving it an advantage in a sudden encounter
 * Respectable sloped armour that, if angled, might bounce some shells from a distance, such as the 37 mm M6 on other M3 Stuarts
 * Small turret profile makes it harder to get hit